There are few things I’d get up at 4am for, but a trip to Koh Phi Phi is definitely one of them.

-After a lot of research, I ended up booking a snorkelling day trip with the family run, local company Simba Sea Trips, who organise smaller, more bespoke tours which avoids the crowds by leaving at silly o’ clock in the morning.
-That’s why I’m up at 4:30am on the last leg of our two-week trip to Thailand, as Simba have arranged to pick us up from our hotel just after 5am.
+After a lot of research, I ended up booking a snorkelling day trip with the family-run, local company Simba Sea Trips, which organise smaller, more bespoke tours which avoid the crowds by leaving at silly o’clock in the morning.
+That’s why I’m up at 4:30 am on the last leg of our two-week trip to Thailand, as Simba has arranged to pick us up from our hotel just after 5 am.

 We sit at the front to make the most of the view during the hour-long journey, which was the perfect place to watch the beautiful sunrise over the Andaman sea.

 By the time we get to Maya Bay, the sun has risen and every inch of this paradise was ready for us to enjoy.
 I was a little sceptical about how great it was going to be, having already visited a few stunning beaches during our time in Thailand, but I must say, Maya Bay was in a league of its own.

 Even at 7 am, the water was the perfect swimming temperature, with a green-blue colour so clean and clear you could see to the bottom of.
 The white sand felt powder-soft against your toes, with 100m tall tree-covered cliffs perfectly framing the entrance to the beach – it’s easy to see why this place was chosen to represent a paradise island in the Hollywood blockbuster.